-How to solve object recognition problem in QTP?
+How to solve the Object Recognition problem in QTP?

 Example of Virtual Object:

-Before you hit “Next” take a minute the read what this wizard will do.
+Before you hit “Next” take a minute to read what this wizard will do.

-Step #3) In this screen you can mark the screen where the object is on your AUT.
+Step #3: On this screen, you can mark the screen where the object is on your AUT.
 Click “Mark Object” and choose the object from your AUT.

-Step #5) You can now configure the way in which you would want the selected object to be recognized with reference to its parent.
-As you can see, you have a choice to see identify it based on its parent alone or the entire hierarchy.
-I am just going to keep the default values and click “Next”
+Step #5: You can now configure the way in which you would want the selected object to be recognized with reference to its parent.
+As you can see, you have a choice to identify it based on its parent alone or the entire hierarchy.
+I am just going to keep the default values and click “Next”.

-This completes the process for creation of a Virtual object.
+This completes the process for the creation of a Virtual Object.

 Clicking on “New” will take you back to the creation process that we have just seen.
 You can delete a collection using the “Delete” button.